CosmaVergari/os161-vm/README.md

 - The page to be loaded is the first of the `n_pages`
 - The page to be loaded is the last of the `n_pages`
-- The page to be loaded is in the middle of the virtual address range *(0 < page_index < n_pages-1)*
+- The page to be loaded is in the middle of the virtual address range *(0 < page_index < n_pages)*

 These cases can be distinguished by checking where `vaddr` falls in the segment declared virtual address range.
 Depending on the case, the kernel makes a calculation on the 3 parameters required for the following *read* operation that are:

 - the destination physical address adjusted for internal offset
-- the offset in file to read at
+- the offset in file to read from
-- the length of the data to read from file
+- the length of the data to read

 To have a more detailed explanation on how these parameters are calculated, have a look at the implementation of the function in the `kern/vm/segments.c` file.